rolandostar-archive/Alcantra-Rotations/README.md

 Basic Features:

- * 2 Independent Potentiometer control Aiming and Color Selection
+ * 2 Independent Potentiometer control Track and Color Selection
  * Special Blocks/Edges are Shadow and Ice.
    * Defeated by Using Fire and Light
  * 2 Game Modes